yellowdog/python-examples/README.md

-  --quiet, -q           suppress (non-error, non-interactive) status and progress messages --env-override        values in '.env' file override values in the environment --print-pid, --pp     include the process ID of this CLI invocation alongside timestamp in logging messages --variable <var1=v1>, -v <var1=v1>
+  --quiet, -q           suppress (non-error, non-interactive) status and progress messages --env-override        values in '.env' file override values in the environment --print-pid, --pp     include the process ID of this CLI invocation alongside timestamp in logging messages --no-config, --nc     ignore the contents of any TOML configuration file (even if specified on the command line) --property <section.key=value>
+                        override a TOML configuration property; format: 'section.key=value', e.g.
+                        'workRequirement.workerTags=["mytag"]'; can be supplied multiple times --variable <var1=v1>, -v <var1=v1>
-                        user-defined variable substitution; the option can be supplied multiple times, one per variable
-  --namespace [<namespace>], -n [<namespace>]
+                        user-defined variable substitution; the option can be supplied multiple times, one per variable --namespace [<namespace>], -n [<namespace>]
                         the namespace to use when specifying entities; this is set to '' if the option is provided without a value
   --tag [<tag>], -t [<tag>]
-                        the tag to use when naming, tagging, or selecting entities; this is set to '' if the option is provided without a value --abort, -a           abort running tasks with immediate effect --follow, -f          follow progress after cancelling the work requirement(s) --interactive, -i     list, and interactively select, the items to act on
+                        the tag to use when naming, tagging, or selecting entities; this is set to '' if the option is provided without a value
+  --abort, -a           abort running tasks with immediate effect --follow, -f          follow progress after cancelling the work requirement(s) --interactive, -i     list, and interactively select, the items to act on